vsouza/awesome-ios/README.md

 * [Import](https://github.com/markohlebar/Import) - Xcode extension for adding imports from anywhere in the code. :large_orange_diamond:
 * [Mark](https://github.com/velyan/Mark) - Xcode extension for generating MARK comments. :large_orange_diamond:
 * [XShared](https://github.com/Otbivnoe/XShared) - Xcode extension which allows you copying the code with special formatting quotes for social (Slack, Telegram). :large_orange_diamond:
+* [XGist](https://github.com/Bunn/Xgist) - Xcode extension which allows you to send your text selection or entire file to Github's Gist and automatically copy the Gist URL into your Clipboard. :large_orange_diamond:

 #### Themes
 * [Dracula Theme](https://github.com/zenorocha/dracula-theme) - A dark theme for Xcode.